aherbert/gdsc-smlm/docs/model_plugins.rst

 The ``Iterate Filter Analysis`` plugin is designed to test the results filtering available in the ``Peak Fit`` plugin.
 The principle is that simulated localisations are identified as candidates for fitting and then fitted using the same routines available in ``Peak Fit``.
 This is done using the ``Filter Spot Data`` and ``Fit Spot Data`` plugins.
 The results can then be subjected to different filters to determine the best filter.

 Searching all parameters that control fitting and filtering of fitting results is computationally intractable.
-This plugin alternates the ``Benchmark Spot Fit``, ``Benchmark Filter Analysis`` and ``Benchmark Filter Parameters`` plugins until convergence.
+This plugin alternates the ``Fit Spot Data``, ``Benchmark Filter Analysis`` and ``Benchmark Filter Parameters`` plugins until convergence.
 This can be performed within a reasonable time on a standard desktop machine making optimisation of fitting parameters available to computationally resource limited audiences.

 Iteration
 ~~~~~~~~~